AnthonyEmm/DeluxRental/README.md

 ## Create an environment variable file

-In the project root and add your API key from EmailJS:
+In the project root and add your API key from EmailJS.
+This will ensure emails are sent successfully from the contact form:

 ```
 VITE_KEY_SERVICE_ID="service_key"